Carles-Figuerola/terraform/CONTRIBUTING.md

  - [ ] __Test against latest release__: Make sure you test against the latest
    released version.
 It is possible we already fixed the bug you're experiencing.

- - [ ] __Search for possible duplicate requests__: It's helpful to keep issues
+ - [ ] __Search for possible duplicate reports__: It's helpful to keep bug
-   consolidated to one thread, so do a quick search on existing issues to check if anybody else has reported the same thing.
+   reports consolidated to one thread, so do a quick search on existing bug reports to check if anybody else has reported the same thing.
+You can scope searches by the label "bug" to help narrow things down.

  - [ ] __Include steps to reproduce__: Provide steps to reproduce the issue,
    along with your `.tf` files, with secrets removed, so we can try to